Overstay Penalties & Voluntary Departure in Saudi Arabia

 What is this right?

-Staying in Saudi Arabia beyond your visa or Iqama validity carries serious penalties:
+Staying in Saudi Arabia beyond your visa or Iqama validity carries escalating penalties — and the Kingdom uses biometric systems and Absher tracking that make it difficult to remain undetected:

 • Second offence: Fine of SAR 25,000, up to 1 month in prison, and deportation with a longer re-entry ban.